deckhouse/deckhouse/ee/candi/cloud-providers/openstack/docs/LAYOUTS.md

     # required during vm bootstrap process.
 It's needed if there
     # is no dhcp in network that is used as default gateway.
     configDrive: false
-    # Required, network will be used as default gateway.
+    # Required, the gateway of the network will be used as the default gateway.
-    # Matches the cloud.prefix in the ClusterConfiguration resource
+    # Matches the cloud.prefix in the ClusterConfiguration resource.
     mainNetwork: kube
     additionalNetworks:                         # Optional.
     - office